The Woodlands Blepharoplasty (Eyelid Surgery)

 Blepharoplasty is a surgical procedure to remove excess skin and muscle from both the upper and lower eyelids.

 Woodlands eyelid surgery patients can use the procedure to reduce the appearance of drooping skin or bagginess under the eyes.
-Surgery can also improve patients’ vision if their upper eyelids are hooding their eyes.

 How Blepharoplasty Works

 Myers Plastic Surgery, servicing the Woodlands, customizes each procedure to the patient.
-Blepharoplasty can be performed on the upper, the lower, or both eyelids, and the surgery can be combined with another facial procedure.
+Blepharoplasty can be performed on the upper, the lower, or both eyelids, and the surgery can be combined with another facial procedures.

 Woodlands eyelid surgery patients receive sedation or general anesthesia.
 Dr. Myers makes incisions in a way that helps to conceal scars within the natural folds of the eyelids.
 For lower eyelids, he may use a transconjunctival incision (hidden inside the lower eyelid).